Anwarvic/anwarvic.github.io/my_collections/_machine-translation/CMLM_Transformer.md

 with one change in the decoder; the masking of the self-attention in the decoder was removed to make the decoder attend to both left and right contexts when generating the output translation.

+> **Note:**
+The difference between MLM and CMLM is that MLM predicts masked tokens given the remaining sentence while CMLM predicts masked tokens given the source sentence + the remaining of target sentence.

 CMLM Training
 -------------